danieljhkim/Key-Value-Database/README.md

 ```

 ### Server Configuration

-The server can be configured via `application.properties`:
+The server can be configured to run on a specific host and port.

 ```properties
 kvdb.server.port=6379
 kvdb.server.host=localhost